The best early Prime Day laptop deals to shop now, according to a tech expert

 - Memory (RAM): 8GB

-The smart 14in Asus zenbook 14 is a thin and lightweight laptop with a sharp 4K display, a super-fast Intel Core i5 processor and a generous wodge of 8GB of memory.
-The impressive 22-hour battery life means you can use it for an entire workday without worrying about running out of juice, while the 512GB SSD hard drive gives you plenty of storage to play with.
+The smart 14in Asus zenbook 14 is a thin and lightweight laptop with a sharp 4K display, a super-fast Intel Core i5 processor and a generous 8GB of memory.
+The impressive 22-hour battery life means you can use it for an entire work day without worrying about running out of juice, while the 512GB SSD hard drive gives you plenty of storage to play with.

 Asus TUF gaming laptop FA506IC: Was £799.99, now £649, Amazon.co.uk